Particle acceleration and multi-messenger radiation from Ultra-Luminous X-ray Sources: A new class of Galactic PeVatrons: Introduction

-Quasi-spherical shocked ionized structures are typically observed in association with ULXs \citep[see e.g.][]{Pakull2002,Soria2021,Gurpide2022}.
-These structures can extend for more than $10^2$ pc in diameter implying Myr lifetime of the associated engine.
-These observations suggest that ULX-driven winds are not only resulting in relatively collimated jets, but typically they expand with wide opening angle forming a bubble structure \citep{Belfiore2020,Zhou2022,Zhou2023}.
+Quasi-spherical, shocked ionized structures are typically observed in association with ULXs \citep[see, e.g.,][]{Pakull2002,Soria2021,Gurpide2022}.
+These structures can extend for more than $10^2$ pc in diameter, implying a million year lifetime of the associated engine.
+These observations suggest that ULX-driven winds not only result in relatively collimated jets, but typically they expand with a wide opening angle forming a bubble structure \citep{Belfiore2020,Zhou2022,Zhou2023}.
 Wind bubbles are extremely interesting objects in the context of high-energy astrophysics as they can provide an ideal environment for diffusive shock acceleration (DSA).
 In fact, the evolution of wind bubbles results in the formation of strong shocks \citep{Weaver1977,Koo1992}, where cosmic rays (CRs) can be accelerated.
 In the context of DSA, the high velocity of ULX winds is of particular interest as the acceleration timescale of CRs is expected to scale as the inverse of the second power of the wind speed~\citep{Drury1983}.
 This would make ULX winds extremely efficient accelerators up to the PeV range, which is believed to be the range of maximum energy for Galactic CR sources~\citep{Blasi2013,Gabici2019}.
-The nature of the Galactic CR accelerators at PeV energies, often referred to as PeVatrons~\citep{Cristofari2021}, is one of the main open questions in the CR community that has not found an answer yet.
-However, recent gamma-ray observations performed by LHAASO~\citep{LHAASO_catalog} identified several Galactic sources whose non-thermal radiation clearly implies the presence of PeV particles.
-Interestingly, some of these sources are observed in coincidence with Galactic hidden ULXs~\citep{LHAASO_BH_2024}, thereby providing support to the hypothesis that ULXs are a new class of PeVatrons.
+The nature of the Galactic CR accelerators at PeV energies, often referred to as PeVatrons~\citep{Cristofari2021}, is one of the main open questions in the CR community that has not been answered yet.
+However, recent gamma-ray observations performed by LHAASO~\citep{LHAASO_catalog} identified several Galactic sources whose non-thermal radiation clearly implies the presence of PeV particles. {Some of these sources coincide with Galactic super-Eddington accreting objects~\citep{LHAASO_BH_2024}, which could be "hidden" ULXs.
+This supports the hypothesis that super-Eddington sources are a new class of PeVatrons.}

+Fast winds from stellar-mass compact objects and microquasars were known as sites of non-thermal emission~\citep[see, e.g.,][]{Romero2005,Escobar:2021ytm,Escobar:2022jod,Abaroa2023}. {In addition, \cite{Abaroa2024}, studying the timescales of relevant high-energy processes, already identified microquasar jets powered by super-Eddington accretion as a promising site for proton acceleration up to the PeV range \citetext{see also \citealp{Sridhar:2022uis} for similar implications in super-Eddington hypernebulae}.}